fyiming/fyiming001/_posts/2024-06-28-wind-tunnel.md

 ---

 ---
 My colleagues and I completed a wind tunnel experiment in 2022 to figure out the wing status under various angle of attack (AOA) and airspeed.
+The goal is to observe and record how flight conditions affect the wing status reflected by the signals.
 The entire experiment includes the design of wing, mounting base and sensor array.

-Consectetur adipiscing elit.
-Donec a diam lectus.
-Sed sit amet ipsum mauris.
-Maecenas congue ligula ac quam viverra nec consectetur ante hendrerit.
-Donec et mollis dolor.
+First Step: Wing Design

-Praesent et diam eget libero egestas mattis sit amet vitae augue.
-Nam tincidunt congue enim, ut porta lorem lacinia consectetur.
+To build our wing, we referenced and compared existing models that are well known to guarantee success and finally decided to use xxx.
+FEM were built after model configuration.
+Hollow structure was implemented in order to decrease weight.

 <!--more-->
 Donec ut libero sed arcu vehicula ultricies a non tortor.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean ut gravida lorem.